The Father Factor

 Our culture and policies have revolved around the myth of the "dead-beat dad,” but in many cases, low-income fathers face serious legal, economic, and other systemic obstacles in engaging with their kids as the dads they would like to be.
 Yet research shows that children with fathers actively engaged in their lives are more likely to perform better in school and meet key developmental milestones.
 Learn about some of these barriers and how father-inclusive programs and policies can bring families and communities together — and may even help disrupt intergenerational cycles of poverty.

-Reggie BichaExecutive Director, Shine Early Learning
+Reggie BichaExecutive director of Shine Early Learning

-Kimberly DentExecutive Director, Ohio Commission on Fatherhood
+Kimberly DentExecutive director of the Ohio Commission on Fatherhood

 Daniel TorresOffice Services Specialist, Forrest Solutions; Contractor, Oppenheime...

 - 2019 Festival

 Absent, cruel, or incompetent fathers are the default in much of our cultural imagination of down-on-their-luck dads — just look at the depictions of fathers on most TV shows.
 Jessica Seinfeld, founder and president of the GOOD+ Foundation, says that the stereotypes, pernicious even amongst advocates for families and fathers, are harmful to everyone:

 The idea that most fathers want what’s best for their children shouldn’t be a radical notion, but Jessica Seinfeld says that many people don’t understand what's really at play with absent or struggling fathers:

 This excerpt has been lightly edited for clarity